The Danish Association of Midwives

 The education lasts 3,5 years.
 It is a direct entry midwifery education, ending in the title: Professional Bachelor of Midwifery.
 The yearly turnout of midwives is at present 140.

 Since 1787 there has been an official educational process concerning midwives.
 The midwives have for more than 200 years been trained in Copenhagen, and in 1979 another school opened.
 In 2005 the schoole in Esbjerg open.
-All three schools are integrated in centres for higher education.
+In 2022 a school in Slagelse open.
+All four schools are integrated in centres for higher education.
 These centres are undergoing the process of accreditation to be recognised as university colleges.

 Denmark is – as a member of the EU – following the Bologna declaration, which means that midwives can build upon their professional bachelor degree to a relevant Masters level.
 Some Masters programmes will require supplementary education prior to entry.
 The education follows the general directive of the EU, concerning midwifery.
 Midwives educated outside Denmark can seek information via the following link as to the regognition of their education.